enjoying the view

 Opening times

-It closes normally when the sun starts to go down, no later then 7pm.
+It closes normally when the sun starts to go down, no later than 7pm.

 Best Time to Visit Ceking Rice Terrace